Journey Through May's Vacuum of Growth

 Garland Fuller

-Garland Fuller is an award-winning Transformational Leadership Partner with 15+ years of expertise in transforming how organizations understand and nurture talent.
-Garland helps workplaces recognize and celebrate unique gifts rather than enforce standardized expectations.
-As Principal Consultant at Fuller Circle Consulting and adjunct professor at USC Price School, she offers: - ✓ Talent strategy and workplace culture optimization - ✓ Employee empowerment and workplace strategy - ✓ Engaging keynotes and panel discussions Garland hosts the "ReImagining Community" podcast and the Community Impact Collective, serves on the AAREP LA executive board, and was recognized as one of Bisnow's SoCal Power Women in 2021.
-Her mission: building workplaces where authentic expression drives both innovation and fulfillment.
+Garland Fuller is an award-winning women's leadership and development coach 15+ years of expertise in transforming how organizations understand and nurture talent.
+Garland helps women reconnect with themselves, one small practice at a time.
+As Principal Consultant at Fuller Circle Consulting and adjunct professor at USC Price School, she offers:- ✓ Talent strategy and workplace culture optimization- ✓ Employee empowerment and workplace strategy- ✓ Engaging keynotes and panel discussions Garland has a 21 Day Practice Experiment she offers to women amidst their next reinvention.
+You don’t build a better life by forcing yourself into someone else’s routine.
+You build it by discovering the daily practice that helps you feel clear and connected to yourself.
+She also serves on the AAREP LA executive board, and was recognized as one of Bisnow's SoCal Power Women in 2021.

 Read more from Garland Fuller